InternetFreedomFoundation/archive/content/post/read-our-follow-up-letter-to-justice-a-p-shah-on-self-censorship-by-hotstar-and-the-iamais-self-regulation-code.md

 +++
-author = "Sidharth Deb"
+author = 'Sidharth Deb'
-categories = ["Censorship", "Free"] date = 2020-03-13T03:16:36Z
+categories = ['Censorship', 'Free'] date = 2020-03-13T03:16:36Z
-description = ""
+description = ''
 draft = false
-slug = "read-our-follow-up-letter-to-justice-a-p-shah-on-self-censorship-by-hotstar-and-the-iamais-self-regulation-code"
+slug = 'read-our-follow-up-letter-to-justice-a-p-shah-on-self-censorship-by-hotstar-and-the-iamais-self-regulation-code'
 summary = "IFF has written to Justice AP Shah and the Internet and Mobile Association of India (IAMAI).
-In it we have expressed our concerns of self censorship by Hotstar and pressure by Government to get the entire online content industry to follow the IAMAI's Code for Self-Regulation. " tags = ["Censorship", "Free"] title = "Read our follow up letter to Justice A.P.
-Shah on self-censorship by Hotstar and the IAMAI’s self regulation code #LetUsChill"
+In it we have expressed our concerns of self censorship by Hotstar and pressure by Government to get the entire online content industry to follow the IAMAI's Code for Self-Regulation. " tags = ['Censorship', 'Free'] title = 'Read our follow up letter to Justice A.P.
+Shah on self-censorship by Hotstar and the IAMAI’s self regulation code #LetUsChill'

 +++